Rosy starling: Breeding

 The rosy starling is a colonial breeder, and like other starlings, is highly gregarious, forming large winter flocks.
 It also shares other species' omnivorous diet, although it prefers insects.

 The song is a typical starling mixture of squeaks and rattles, given with much wing trembling.

 In Xinjiang, China, farmers used to use insecticide to eliminate locust, which is costly and polluting.
 In the 1980s, experts found that rosy starlings which fly to Xinjiang farms and feed on locusts could be used for control instead.
 The experts begin to build artificial nests to attract rosy starlings, an effort reported to be so successful that the number of locusts was insufficient to feed the birds, causing many juveniles to die from hunger.
 By the 2000s many Xinjiang farms greatly decreased the usage of insecticide.

 Food and feeding

-The rosy starling feeds chiefly on fruits, berries, flower-nectar, cereal grains and insects.
+The rosy starling feeds chiefly on insects in the summer, with fruit, berries, flower-nectar, and cereal grain more important in winter.
 Specific observations of preferred food types made on the feeding habits of rosy starling are listed as: